What Can Be Considered A Home Office?

 While functionality is important, don’t overlook the aesthetic aspects of your home office.
 Creating a visually appealing and inspiring workspace can boost motivation and creativity.
 Consider the following factors:

-See also What Do I Need To Set Up A Work From Home Office?
+See also What Are The Rules For A Home Office?

 Color Scheme and Décor